Usage of the node

 CUDA device ID

-This is a new knob since v1.5.0, and it’s only present if you’ve installed a GPU version of the plugin.
+This knob is only present if you’ve installed a GPU version of the plugin.
 This knob specifies what GPU to use in the system by its CUDA device ID.
 It’s only relevant if you got multiple GPUs installed in the system.
 The default value is 0, which is the default CUDA processing device, usually the fastest/most modern GPU installed.
 Please refer to the output of running the command “nvidia-smi” in a terminal for retrieving the info of the specific GPU device IDs you have assigned to your GPUs in your particular system.

 Use GPU if available